shuhei/todays_beer/README.md

 # Today's Beer

 Tweets random beers from online shops like Amazon and Rakuten.
+This project is basically for teaching me vast varieties of beer.

 ## Deployment